Enabling Solr OCR

 Follow these instructions on Linux when performing a fresh installation of FileCloud or when performing an upgrade to the OCR component license.

-7. In the Admin portal, go to Settings, and click the Content Search tab again.
+- In the admin portal, go to the Content Search settings page again.

-10. To build or rebuild the search index with OCR for images and PDFs with text, click Index.
+- To build or rebuild the search index with OCR for images and PDFs with text, click Index or Reindex.

 Install and enable Solr OCR on other Linux distributions: